Ulysses S. Grant: Civilian struggles, slavery, and politics

-In 1854, at age 32, Grant entered civilian life, without any money-making vocation to support his growing family.
+In 1854, aged 32, Grant entered civilian life without any money-making vocation to support his growing family.
 It was the beginning of seven years of financial struggles and instability.
 Grant's father offered him a place in the Galena, Illinois, branch of the family's leather business, but demanded Julia and the children stay in Missouri, with the Dents, or with the Grants in Kentucky.
 Grant and Julia declined.
 For the next four years, Grant farmed with the help of Julia's slave, Dan, on his brother-in-law's property, Wish-ton-wish, near St. Louis.
 The farm was not successful and to earn a living he sold firewood on St. Louis street corners.

 In 1856, the Grants moved to land on Julia's father's farm, and built a home called "Hardscrabble" on Grant's Farm; Julia described it as an "unattractive cabin".
 Grant's family had little money, clothes, and furniture, but always had enough food.
 During the Panic of 1857, which devastated Grant as it did many farmers, Grant pawned his gold watch to buy Christmas gifts.
 In 1858, Grant rented out Hardscrabble and moved his family to Julia's father's 850-acre plantation.
 That fall, after having malaria, Grant gave up farming.
 Fearing that electing a Republican president would lead to a civil war, he voted for Democrat James Buchanan in 1856.
 He had the same fear in 1860 and preferred Douglas, the Democrat.
-However he did not vote in 1860 because he lacked the resident requirement in Galena.
+However, he did not vote in 1860 because he lacked the residency requirement in Galena.